 Lightroom has had several local adjustment tools for quite some time.
 First, there were four tools: Spot Removal, Red-eye correction, Graduated Filter, and Brush.
 Then they introduced the Radial Filter, and in the latest version a new feature was added to both the gradient filters and the brush tool: the Range Mask (not to be confused with the Masked Ranger!)
 Although not as refined and as flexible as the layer masks in Photoshop, the range mask can be a very useful tool in applying local adjustments when using the gradient or the radial filters, or the brush tool.

 Take the image below with quite faded sky and a brooding feeling over the parking lot.
 Had I exposed it to get more sky detail, I would have lost the details in the darker parts of the photograph.
 When looking at the images below, click to see them larger with captions as you follow the text.

 You may try to adjust the sky by lowering the highlights, exposure, then brightening the shadows but remember those adjustments will apply to all similar tones in the image and quite possibly result in losing the mood of the location.

 Another possibility is to use the HSL sliders to darken the blues and brighten the oranges and the reds but that too yields less than satisfying results as you see below.

 In the above image, I lowered the luminance of blue and aqua channels to -36 and -25; increased the luminance of red, orange, and yellow to +60, +57, and +18.
-There is also minimal saturation adjustments on each of those channels as well.
+There are also minimal saturation adjustments on each of those channels as well.
 It is a little improvement over the original.
 Also, I do not have the option of removing selected areas from the applied adjustments.